-Learn how to make these cute koozies with adorable pool float designs!
-It’s easy to make your own custom summer koozies with heat transfer vinyl, and I will walk you through all the steps.
+Learn how to make DIY koozies with adorable pool float designs!
+It’s easy to personalize your can koozies with heat transfer vinyl, your Silhouette or Cricut, and this step-by-step tutorial!
 This post contains affiliate links, which help to support this site at no extra cost to you.

 DIY Koozie Supplies:

 - Heat Transfer Vinyl (I used Siser Easyweed)

 - Multi-Purpose Paper, Parchment Paper, or Thin Cotton Fabric